rkoeninger/ShenScript/docs/interop.rst

 .. function:: js.bitwise.right-shift : number --> number --> number

-   Checks arguments are numbers and then applies the JavaScript :code:`>>` operator.
+   Checks arguments are numbers and then applies the JavaScript :js:`>>` operator.

    :param number X: Value to shift.
    :param number Y: Amount to shift by.